Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Jim Young -- West Family Investments -- Analyst

-Yeah, hi.
-First of all, I'd like to thank Gordon for your work at Sierra and building a strong team to provide the future leadership and a seamless transition.
-And I just wanted to wish you well in the future, and for also putting up with all my questions in the past.
-A couple of questions.
+Yeah.
+Hi.
+First of all, I'd like to thank Gord for your work at Sierra and building a strong team to provide this future leadership and a theme of transition.
+And I just want to wish you well in the future and for also putting up with all my questions in the past.

+My question, a couple of questions.
 Number one is regarding Yauricocha, can you address what future permits are needed going forward in order to enable the growth that you've outlined?
-You're looking at 3150 tonnes today up to 3600 tonnes the following year and then beyond.
-Thank you.
+You're looking at 3,150 today, up to 3,600 in the following year and then beyond.

 Gordon Babcock -- Chief Operating Officer